 Consciously avoid spreading untruths.
 Be the type of person Soviet dissident writer Aleksandr Solzhenitsyn extolled in his 1970 Nobel lecture: “The simple act of an ordinary brave man is not to participate in lies, not to support false actions.”

 Pay attention to Pennsylvania.
 The U.S. Capitol isn’t the only place where democracy is threatened.
 Peel your eyes away from D.C. and demand the Pennsylvania state legislature actually looks after the interests of the state’s citizens.
-Tell them to keep their hands off new laws that make voting as easy as possible; demand redistricting is fair and not gerrymandered; elect representatives who support the rule of law this November.
+Tell them to keep their hands off new laws that make voting as easy as possible; demand redistricting is fair and not gerrymandered; elect representatives who support the rule of law.